Shiggins95/fuck-ngrok/readme.md

 sed --in-place 's/^PermitRootLogin.*/PermitRootLogin no/g' /etc/ssh/sshd_config
 ```

+### HTTPS/HTTP Port
+When creating your firewall, ensure HTTPS port 443 and HTTP port 80 (if using http) are enabled in the inbound rules.

 ### Install and set up NGINX
 Run the below commands to update apt packages and install NGINX